-Laureles is located west of downtown, a more quiet and residential neighborhood, featuring nice walkable streets and an atmosphere that is a blend of the more typical of Colombia with a bit of the upscale.
-Cheaper prices, a better quality of life, and access to everything I need or want are the main things that draw me to Laureles.
+Laureles is located west of downtown Medellin, a more quiet and residential neighborhood, featuring nice walkable streets and an atmosphere that is a blend of the more typical of Colombia with a bit of the upscale.
+Cheaper prices, a better quality of life, and access to everything I need or want (by foot) are the main things that draw me to Laureles.

 You’ve got everything you need to live life like a local–something that Poblado really can’t offer with few supermarkets and when the only options to eat are pricey chain restaurants with hot wings, hamburgers, and so forth.

-Laureles offers most of the big name chain restaurants that are popular throughout Medellin while also still offering plenty of mom and pop businesses opportunity to thrive.
-From affordable restaurants with menu of the day, bakeries with fresh goods, to small tiendas selling fresh fruit, vegetables, eggs, and arepas.
+Laureles offers most of the big-name chain restaurants that are popular throughout Medellin while also still offering plenty of mom-and-pop businesses opportunities to thrive.
+From affordable restaurants with menu of the day, and bakeries with fresh goods, to small tiendas selling fresh fruit, vegetables, eggs, and arepas.

-Laureles is west of UPB (Universidad Pontificia Bolivariana) a local private university, which is rated among the best in Colombia.
+Laureles is west/northwest of UPB (Universidad Pontificia Bolivariana) a local private university, which is rated among the best in Colombia.

-I love Laureles because it is such a pedestrian friendly neighborhood.
+I love Laureles because it is such a pedestrian-friendly neighborhood in a city/country that isn’t very pedestrian-friendly.
 Almost anything you need is located within walking distance, though the unique, meandering layout of the neighborhood can be a little disorienting at first.
-You may want to download Google Maps for offline access the area and refer to it on occasion.
+You may want to download Google Maps for offline access to the area and refer to it on occasion.

 The heart of Laureles is Avenida Nutibara (Transversal 39b on the map above) running diagonally across the neighborhood from the SE corner to the NW.

-The barrio is bordered, more or less, to the north by San Juan, a major transportation thoroughfare also known as Calle 44; Avenida 33 (trenta y tres) to the south, which is a major center of nightlife in Medellin; Carrera 80 (actually 81, but it’s known simply as ochenta) to the west, and Carrera 70 (setenta) to the east.
+The barrio is bordered, more or less, to the north by San Juan, a major transportation thoroughfare also known as Calle 44; Avenida 33 (trenta y tres) to the south, which is a major center of nightlife in Medellin; Avenida 80 (ochenta) to the west, and Carrera 70 (setenta) to the east.

-You can quibble with the exact boundaries since technically small parts of those areas may fall within other barrios, but that is what I and many others would consider to be Laureles.
+You can quibble with the exact boundaries since technically small parts of those areas may fall within other barrios, but that is what I and many locals would consider being Laureles.